seanpm2001/WacOS/OldVersions/WacOS_REPOLIST/1/1-100/README.txt

 //// V2: Added 1 link, added the number of entries for a category into each category heading
 //// File type: URLL source file (*.urll)
-//// File version: 11 (2023, Monday, September 18th at 6:36 pm PST)
+//// File version: 12 (2023, Tuesday, September 19th at 7:56 pm PST)
-//// Line count (including blank lines and compiler line): 344
+//// Line count (including blank lines and compiler line): 346

 //// End of file (EOF)